diff7/QuanToaster/README.md

 ```
 <br>

-## If you want to run architecture search or train selected model separately, you can run "search_sr.py" and "augment_sr.py" manually.
+## If you want to run architecture search or train selected model separately you can run "search_sr.py" and "augment_sr.py" manually.

 #### 1. **search_sr.py**. - to run architecture search without final training.

 Usage example: ```python search_sr.py```

 Don't forget to edit **"./configs/sr_config.yaml"**. "train" field can be skipped.

+Afetr script execution best architechture will be saved in best_arch.gen and you can pass it to augment_sr.py to train found architechture from scratch.

 #### 2. **augment_sr.py** - to train final architecture.